Mondotosz/CAA/rapport.typ

 When either a public key or private key file is missing, a new pair of keys is generated and saved to disk using the built-in open function in `'w'` mode.

-There are multiple implications here.
-- Since the `'w'` mode is used, any existing file is overwritten if it already exists.
-In the case where the private key exists but the public key isn't found, the private previous private key will be lost.
-- The keys will have the default permissions (determined by the OS).
+The keys will have the default permissions (determined by the OS).
 On Linux, it often means `0644` which is an issue since we don't want any other user to be able to read the private key.

 In the event of an attacker gaining access to the host running the program, they can extract the private key without any privilege escalation.
 This would allow